clloyd/mongodb-node-requirejs-backbonejs/Readme.md

     node seed.js -s

-If you need to delete all data from database:
+If you need to remove all data from database created by this app run:

     node seed.js -c